 [a]The genes must be transferred into the germline.

-[q]What is the significance of bacterial conjugation in medicine?
+[q]What is the significance of bacterial conjugation to public health.

-[a]It plays a key role in spreading antibiotic-resistant genes through bacterial populations.
+[a]Bacterial conjugation plays a key role in spreading antibiotic-resistant genes through bacterial populations, diminishing the effectiveness of antibiotics.

 [q]What is viral recombination?